joshhartigan/semicircle/README.md

 **contribution 88** - `zx.clj` - A graphical clojure program.

 **contribution 89** - `zx.clj` - Centering the square in the window.

+**contribution 90** - `nested-printer.py` - Print all elements of lists including the elements of nested lists.